Four Lesser Known Reasons Why People Divorce

 What are some of the most common reasons why people get divorced?

-According to research, cheating on a spouse is the number one reason for divorce in America.
+According to marriage and divorce statistics, cheating on a spouse is the number one reason for divorce in America.
 Extra-marital affairs are linked to 20-40% of marriages that end in divorce, and it is one of the most common grounds for divorce worldwide.
-There can also be co-existing reasons for divorce that might be related to infidelity, such as anger, resentment, and a lack of trust.
+There can also be co-existing reasons for divorce that might be related to extramarital affairs, such as anger, resentment, and a lack of trust.

 Money issues can cause problems in relationships.
 In fact, around 35% of people in relationships blame finances for the stress that they experience.
 Financial concerns that may affect marriages can include spouses having different spending habits, varying financial goals, or resentment that one partner earns more money than the other.
 Also, couples who go into debt in order to fund their wedding may be more likely to divorce.
 A lack of financial resources can also put a strain on marriages.
 Even having plenty of money can become an issue.
 Those with high incomes may have difficulty agreeing on what to spend money on or may engage in overspending, for example.